ps4star/FSE/ref.md

 setspeed normal
 move 0xFF @myMoveSequence @myMoveSequence @myMoveSequence ; Repeats the same move sequence 3 times.
 ```
 Referencing the full (speed-included) name of a movement is also allowed.
 The default speed is normal.
-See setspeed below for more information.
+See setspeed in section 3 for more information.

 ### applymovementnowait (movement target) (movement series...)
 ###### Other Names: movenowait